Last updated on August 4, 2023

 But I am thankful for the opportunity that Animal Planet gave my family to share the story and disseminate the information about the pork tapeworm in the brain.
 It is the most common parasitic infection of the nervous system in the developing world.
 Six percent of the population in Asia, Africa, and South America are infected.
 More knowledge about this condition will help doctors and the public to be aware of and prevent this sometimes fatal malady.

-I also appreciate the time and effort of all those who were involved in Manisha’s care, the filming of the show, and who helped to bless us with a successful outcome.
-I want to thank the family with the eight-year-old adopted daughter from Nepal who played Manisha in the reenactments.
+I also appreciate the time and effort of all those who were involved in Manisha’s care, the filming of the show and who helped to bless us with a successful outcome.
+I want to thank the family of the eight-year-old adopted daughter from Nepal who played Manisha in the reenactments.
 She was a real trooper.
 I want to thank Joy for allowing us to use her bedroom for Manisha’s interview.
 And lastly, I want to thank Manisha for being willing to share her story on national television.
 Not every teenager has the guts to do that!

 This whole experience has touched each of us in significant ways.
 Hopefully, you have vicariously shared in this journey on “Monsters Inside Me” and in my book Children of Dreams.
 May God receive the glory for His healing touch on Manisha.